NHSDigital/booking-and-referral-media/src/ValidationReferralPages/App3Index.md

 This application supports the following use case:
 * 999 Ambulance Service Trust (AST) referral to Clinical Assessment Service (CAS)

+This use case supports the referral of 999 AST cases with a non-ambulance triage outcome (CAT 5) to a CAS for consultation and treatment and/or onward referral.

 Note: for 999 AST validation requests to CAS, that require a response please see {{pagelink:application4}}

 ### Data model endorsements